Raleigh Bankruptcy Attorney for Commercial Loan Defaults

 The first step to deciding whether bankruptcy is right for you and your business is to contact the experienced Raleigh bankruptcy lawyers with Bradford Law Offices.
 We have more than 25 years of experience handling business bankruptcy cases.
 We can represent you in your case and fight to protect your professional and financial future.

 If you face a defaulted commercial loan and need assistance filing for bankruptcy, call Bradford Law Offices today at (919) 758-8879.
-We can meet with you for a confidential consultation to review your case and determine which type of bankruptcy could best serve your needs.
+Our legal team can meet with you for a confidential consultation to review your case and determine which type of bankruptcy could best serve your needs.